mixmastamyk/console/readme.rst

       setting titles, etc.
     - Still maintained
     - Has tests
-    - Standard color names support - TODO
+    - Standard color name support - TODO

 Most have an easy to use design, but may still miss one of these nice to haves: